hellms/dell-democenter.github.io/Module_0.md

 Install-Module PPDM-pwsh -force
 ```

-Sho it is instralled using:
+Sho it is installed using:
 ```Powershell
 Get-Module -ListAvailable PPDM-pwsh
 ```
+*Note: The Version might already be a newer one

 To see all commands the Module provides, type
 ```Powershell